nZEDb/nZEDb_Misc/Guides/Various/ZNC/Guide.md

 but will work on most linux distros if you change some commands.

 NOTE: ZNC 1.x+ is required.
 ZNC 0.x is not supported.
-See here to compile 1.x on Debian: https://shellfish.io/tutorial/1/how-to-install-znc-on-debian-7/

 ### Step 1 *Installation:*

+>See here to compile 1.x on Debian: https://shellfish.io/tutorial/1/how-to-install-znc-on-debian-7/

->For other distros than Ubuntu, you can follow the guides [here](http://wiki.znc.in/Installation).
+>For other distros than Ubuntu/Debian, you can follow the guides [here](http://wiki.znc.in/Installation).

 >Install the required app for adding PPA's:
 >>`sudo apt-get install python-software-properties`